Joey Adams: Honors

 In 1963 Adams, then serving as AGVA president, helped to finance and organize an August 5 variety show in Birmingham, Alabama, to raise funds for the August 28 March on Washington for Jobs and Freedom.
-Adams shared the stage with numerous speakers and performers, including Martin Luther King Jr., Ray Charles, Dick Gregory, Nina Simone, Joe Louis, Johnny Mathis, James Baldwin and The Shirelles.
+He shared the stage with many speakers and performers including Martin Luther King Jr., Ray Charles, Dick Gregory, Nina Simone, Joe Louis, Johnny Mathis, James Baldwin, and The Shirelles.

 For his civic work, Adams was honored by presidents and statesmen, and he held honorary doctorates in comedy from his alma mater City College, and from Columbia University, Long Island University, and New York University.

-He was active in the New York Friars Club and was president of the American Guild of Variety Artists AGVA.
-He was appointed as Commissioner of Youth for the City of New York by Mayor Robert F. Wagner, Jr. emulating Fiorello LaGuardia's civic-mindness in recognition for his efforts in battling juvenile delinquency on behalf of the AGVA Youth Fund.
-Governor Nelson Rockefeller also encouraged him to spread his program throughout the entire state, and eventually it moved westward to California.

 Death

 Adams died December 2, 1999, at St. Vincent's Hospital in Manhattan, aged 88, from heart failure.
-Eulogies were delivered by Adams' widow and Mayor Rudy Giuliani.
-Services were held at Riverside Memorial Chapel.
+Eulogies were delivered by Adams's widow and Mayor Rudy Giuliani.
+Services were held at Riverside Memorial Chapel on the Upper West Side.
 His widow had his remains cremated.